kgutierrez1992/Hello-World/README.md

     clang --version
     ```

-3. In a web browser, navigate to [https://www.cmake.org](https://cmake.org/download/) to download and install the latest cmake binary.
+3. In a web browser, navigate to [https://www.cmake.org](https://cmake.org/download/) to download and install the latest CMake binary.

 ### Linux Installation